saschaende/easydoctor/README.md

 php easydoctor test
 ```

 This will make a pdf from the test project in your doc directory.
+You will find the pdf in `output/pdf`

 ### Projects strucure